vpdolan/Assignments/Assignment-07/Readme.md

 ## Deliverables

-Close the issue assigned to you and make sure to comment with a link to both `js` files.
+Push your project to `gh-pages` and comment with a link to the deployed version as well as a link to your repo.

-> Note: There is no need to push this to Github Pages, we just need to see the code.